cirocosta/estaleiro/docs/talk/README.md

 As files are not strictly tied to source code like debian packages can be, for these, we end up relying on the work of developers to properly curate that.

-Using the syntax, it'd look like the following:
+Using the syntax, it looks like the following:

 ```hcl